|

 Furthermore, country-specific variants were made for each country in which

-the cipher rotors, but for the new model, this also involved the layout of the
+wiring of the rotors, but with the new model, this

-(language-dependent) keyboard and the print head.
+also involved the layout of the (language-specific) keyboard and the print head.

 |